 When to apply – Be sure the temperature will remain above freezing for at least 24 hours and there isn’t any precipitation in the forecast.
 Spray on a dry, sunny morning to facilitate fast drying.

-Some pests are resistant – some overwinter as tolerant adults or eggs protected under the dead females: euonymus scale, oyster shell scale, pine needle scale, golden oak scale, two-spotted spider mites.
+Also, some pests are resistant as some overwinter as tolerant adults or eggs protected under the dead females, eg: euonymus scale, oyster shell scale, pine needle scale, golden oak scale, two-spotted spider mites.
+You will have less success using oil for these issues.

 - Black walnut